ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### Expert Parallelism Load Balancer

-In MoE models, expert parallelism often leads to uneven workload distribution across GPUs.
+In MoE models, EP often leads to uneven workload distribution across GPUs.
 This imbalance forces the system to wait for the slowest GPU computation or communication, wasting compute cycles and increasing memory usage due to expert activations.
-As the number of GPUs (Expert Parallelism size) increases, the imbalance issue gets more severe.
+As the number of GPUs (EP size) increases, the imbalance issue gets more severe.

 To address this, DeepSeek developed the [Expert Parallelism Load Balancer (EPLB)](https://github.com/deepseek-ai/EPLB).
 EPLB takes expert distribution statistics as input and computes an optimal arrangement of experts to minimize imbalance.
 Users can allocate redundant experts (e.g., 32 additional experts), which, when combined with the original 256, create a pool of 288 experts.
 This pool allows EPLB to strategically place or replicate experts—for instance, duplicating the most frequently used expert multiple times or grouping a moderately used expert with rarely used ones on a single GPU.